Am I ready to take the WPA?

 Where is the WPA held?

-The WPA is held in the back of the Spellmann Computer Lab.
+The WPA is held in the Spellmann Computer Lab.

 What should I do if I need to change or miss my appointment?